frett27/Ada-Synthetizer/README.md

 # AdaSynthetizer

+*Patrice Freydiere - 2018*

-This simple library provides a synthetizer for making music from samples (.wav files).
+This simple **library** provides a **synthetizer** for making music from samples (.wav files).
+As for example timidity.

-A Synthetizer take on one side the samples, and on the other the Notes to play and Notes to Mix.
+A Synthetizer take on one side the samples, and on the other side the Notes to play.

-Disclamer : This is the early stage of
+**Disclamer** : This library is still in the early stage of a sound engine for using on organ software, this is not yet ready for production.

 ### Features